KETOGENIC DIET THERAPY

 With any of the low carbohydrate diet approaches, the role of the dietitian is paramount for a successful transition.
 Mele-Hayes explains that, “Several teaching sessions are scheduled with the dietitian prior to initiating the classic ketogenic diet or modified forms.
 We review a wide range of subjects including basic principles, food preparation, complications of the diet, lists of hidden carbohydrates (ie. medications, lotions), label reading, fluid guidelines, collecting urinary and/or blood ketones, lab protocols, vitamin and mineral supplementation, sick day schedule, fine-tuning and even problem shooting.”
 Krystyna Skowronski, MS, RD, Clinical Dietitian with DMC Children's Hospital of Michigan relates a similar approach.
 “Once pre-diet labs are drawn to check for underlying metabolic disorders and nutrient deficiencies, I meet with the patient and his/her family in clinic and complete a full nutrition assessment.
 We discuss what meals will look like and how they are prepared; we discuss efficacy, possible complications and risk factors, plus expected duration of the diet.
 My role is imperative on our keto team.
 I handle the bulk of the diet and help to educate the physicians and NPs about the diet.”

 The ketogenic diet in many facilities requires a hospitalization of 3 to 5 days in order to monitor the body’s response to ketosis, provide intravenous sugar-free fluids if needed, and educate families on meal preparation.
-With possible acute side effects including acidosis, GI dysfunction, constipation, and long term effects of poor growth, kidney stones, hyperlipidemia, osteoporosis, or even pancreatitis, how did the neurology community decide that this was a viable option for patients?
+With possible acute side effects including constipation, Ph imbalance, and possible poor growth, kidney stones, hyperlipidemia, osteoporosis, or even pancreatitis, how did the neurology community decide that this was a viable option for patients?

 AND FINALLY....THE GOLD STANDARD OF CONFIRMATION

-The randomized control trial conducted by Neal et. al in England and published in 2008 showed more evidence that the ketogenic diet was an effective treatment.
-The research team used the same ketogenic diet in both the control and experimental group, but started the control group on the KD three months after the first group.
+A second randomized control study conducted after the first one, but published in 2008 validated use of the ketogenic diet.
+The same ketogenic diet was administered to both the control and experimental group, but researchers started the control group on the KD three months after the first group.
 28 children (38%) in the diet group had greater than 50% reduction in seizures compared with four (6%) of children in the control group.
 Five children (7%) in the ketogenic diet group had greater than 90% seizure reduction.
 None of the children in the control group had this type of result.
 Ten children did not stay in the study due to intolerance and many of the common side effects such as constipation, vomiting, lack of energy, and hunger were documented (Neal, 2008).

 A Cochrane Database review published in 2012 which focused on four randomized research studies, echoed the major problem inherent in KD therapy.
 Although, their review concluded that the KD resulted in a beneficial reduction in seizure occurrence and a comparable effect to some medications, the high incidence of families unable to stick with the diet lowers the efficacy of actually using it with success.
 The authors pointed to less restrictive diets such as the Modified Atkins and Low Glycemic Index diets as possibly having just as effective outcomes with better attrition rates (Levy, 2012).